docxology/cohereants/markdown/06_conclusion.md

 - **Resonant Cavity Theory**: Sensilla as frequency-tuned electromagnetic resonators
 - **Piezoelectric Effects**: Microtubule arrays as signal amplifiers and frequency selectors

-**Mathematical Foundation**: The complete mathematical framework is presented in Section \ref{sec:mathematical_appendix}, with all equations implemented in tested computational models that provide quantitative predictions for experimental validation.
+**Mathematical Foundation**: The complete mathematical framework is presented in Section \cref{sec:mathematical_appendix}, with all equations implemented in tested computational models that provide quantitative predictions for experimental validation.

 ### Computational Implementation